A Brief Guide on Crypto Liquidity Pools

 How do crypto liquidity pools work?

 Market liquidity is found in the order book of a specific asset or currency pair as in conventional financial markets.
-Buyers and sellers are matched after two parties agree on a price for the amount they wish to trade to fulfil an order.
+Buyers and sellers are matched after two parties agree on a price for the amount they wish to trade to fulfill an order.

-Centralised cryptocurrency exchanges like Coinbase, Binance, and Kraken also employ order books to connect buyers and sellers for each cryptocurrency trading pair.
+Centralized cryptocurrency exchanges like Coinbase, Binance, and Kraken also employ order books to connect buyers and sellers for each cryptocurrency trading pair.

 Serving as a market maker requires a considerable amount of capital in both regular and crypto markets (i.e. someone who makes money by providing liquidity to a market by providing bids and offers to other traders).